Dog communication: Licking and sniffing

 Licking behavior has multiple causes and meanings and should not be simply interpreted as affection.
 Dogs that are familiar with each other may lick each other's faces in greeting, then sniff any moist membranes where odors are strongest (i.e. mouth, nose, anal region, or urogenital region.)
 Mating behaviors are characterized by licking in a more vigorous manner than used during greetings.
 Licking can communicate information about dominance, intentions, and state of mind, and, like the yawn, is mainly a pacifying behavior.
 All pacifying behaviors contain elements of puppy behavior, including licking.
-Puppies lick themselves and their litter-mates as part of the cleaning process, and it appears to build bonds.
+Puppies lick themselves and their littermates as part of the cleaning process, and it appears to build bonds.
 Later in life, licking ceases to be a cleaning function and forms a ritualized gesture indicating friendliness.
-When stressed, a dog might lick the air, its own lips, or drop down and lick its paws or body.Lip-licking and sniffing are also recognized as calming signals.
+When stressed, a dog might lick the air, its own lips, or drop down and lick its paws or body.
+Lip-licking and sniffing are also recognized as calming signals.

 Ears

-Dogs' ears play an important role in communication between humans and other dogs.
-It is important to consider the breed of the dog and the ear morphology when determining the positioning of the ear.
-Ability to move their ears is different among each breed.
-In addition, some ears move very little if artificially altered or cropped by humans.
+Dogs' ability to move their ears is different among each breed.
+In addition, some ears move very little if they are artificially altered or cropped by humans.